deepanshs/mrsimulator/docs/getting_started.rst

 Setting up the SpinSystem objects
 ---------------------------------
-An NMR spin-system is an isolated system of sites (spins) and couplings.
-You may construct a spin-system with as many sites and couplings, as necessary, for this example, we stick to a single-site spin-system.
+An NMR spin system is an isolated system of sites (spins) and couplings.
+You may construct a spin system with as many sites and couplings, as necessary, for this example, we stick to a single-site spin system.
 Let’s start by first building a site.

 A site object is a collection of parameters that describe site-specific interactions.